 Morse begins with a critique of homo economicus (economic man), a portrait of man as Supreme Calculator, capable of number-crunching his way to happiness and fulfillment on the basis of cut-and-dry cost/benefit analysis.
 Such a view ignores the social and spiritual side of man while submitting to a cold, limiting, earthbound order.
 As Rev. Robert Sirico notes in the last chapter of his recent book, “Any man who was only economic man would be a lost soul.
 And any civilization that produced only homines economici to fill its markets, courts, legislative bodies, and other institutions would soon enough be a lost civilization.”

-To demonstrate the inadequacy of such a caricature, Morse points us toward human infanthood, a uniquely universal human experience in supreme dependency and irrationality:
+To demonstrate the inadequacy of such a caricature, Morse points us toward human infanthood, that uniquely universal human experience of supreme dependency and irrationality:

 We are not born as rational, choosing agents, able to defend ourselves and our property, able to negotiate contracts and exchanges.
 We are born as dependent babies, utterly incapable of meeting our own needs—or even of knowing what our needs are.
 As infants, we do not know what is good or safe.
 We even resist sleep in spite of being so exhausted we cannot hold our heads up.
 We are completely dependent on others for our very survival.

-As Morse goes on to point out, the other side of this dependence, a nurturing family environment, is not an automatic given, and our response (or non-response) proves the economic man hypothesis to be dangerously incomplete (while also countering Rousseau’s view of the “state of nature”).
+As Morse goes on to point out, the other side of this dependence, a nurturing family environment, is not an automatic given, and our response (or non-response) proves the economic man hypothesis to be dangerously incomplete, even while countering Rousseau’s view of the “state of nature.”

 To prove her case, Morse looks to extreme situations wherein the family has been removed, focusing specifically on child abandonment and the attachment disorder that so often follows: